icinganalysis/icinganalysis.github.io/content/diversions.md

 Title: Diversions
 Category: Diversions

-###Diversions can take us into the post-NACA era of aircraft icing, with perhaps more free-wheeling reviews.
+###Diversions can take us into the post-NACA era of aircraft icing, with perhaps more freewheeling reviews.

 ---